 “Becoming an Outdoors Woman” is an outdoor skills class that we recently joined at the E.E.
 Wilson Wildlife Area near Camp Adair.
 We watched as a group of women learned more about hunting through hands-on skills training that included firearm safety, hunting techniques and how to hit what you aim at.

 Experienced instructors from ODFW offered lectures on firearms and led the students through a number of exercises in proper gun handling and safety.
 They helped to build confidence in the newcomers with an atmosphere of trust that paid off with relaxation and fun.

-“The Outdoor Clinics (there are many subject areas to choose from including fishing, crabbing, mountaineering and hunting throughout the year) are designed for people like us,” noted hunting newcomer Michelle Dennehy. ”People who are new to the sport, maybe a little bit nervous about handling a firearm and don’t want to be rushed or pushed or anything like that.”
+“The Outdoor Clinics have many subject areas to choose from including fishing, crabbing, mountaineering and hunting throughout the year,” noted hunting newcomer Michelle Dennehy.
+“They’re designed for people like us — people who are new to the sport, maybe a little bit nervous about handling a firearm and don’t want to be rushed or pushed or anything like that.”

 “Outdoor Skills Clinics plant a seed of interest,” added Rick Hargrave, an ODFW Manager.
 “If the class leads to more hunting or fishing, that’s great, but if it leads to just getting you outdoors, that’s even better.
 We’re hoping that it just stays with that heritage of Oregon.”

-“Well, we’re so accessible,” he said.
-“The road system that was left behind after the Army created easy access for people who want to ride bikes, ride horses and it’s also really A.D.A.-friendly.
+“We’re so accessible,” he said.
+“The road system the Army left behind offers easy access for people who want to ride bikes and horses, and it’s also really A.D.A.-friendly.
 People who require a wheelchair find it a lot easier to get around here than some of the other public wildlife areas.”

 Today, the area offers wetlands for wildlife, a stocked fishing pond to cast lures and a wildlife exhibit area where you can see many of Oregon’s upland birds on display.